 The halo effect refers to the tendency of individuals to holistically evaluate an object based on a single perceived characteristic, whereby one dominant feature disproportionately influences the assessment of other attributes.
 During the pandemic, when analysts conduct forecasts based on corporate cash holdings levels, the influence of the halo effect may manifest in two dimensions:First, it amplifies the perceived significance of cash holdings.
 Analysts may disproportionately focus on a firm's cash reserve levels during pandemic conditions, extrapolating this single indicator to assess overall financial health.
 This cognitive bias could lead to neglect of market environment complexities(e.g., debt levels and competitive positioning)that crucially affect corporate resilience.
 Second, it distorts evaluations of complementary performance dimensions.
 Firms with substantial cash reserves may receive unwarranted positive assessments of unrelated operational aspects.
 Both cognitive distortions may result in systematic overestimation of corporate risk resilience and future performance in analyst forecasts, generating excessive optimism that amplifies forecast bias.

+2. Research hypothesis

 Based on this, two hypotheses are proposed in this paper:

 H1a: Firms with higher cash holdings exhibit smaller analysts’ earnings forecast bias during major emergencies.